 A: Typically, you will spend 2-3 years on core coursework.
 Once you complete those general requirements, you will have one year of planning and researching your dissertation.
 The following year will be a writing year, followed by graduation.
 In some cases, you may be required to orally defend your research before a committee in order to graduate.
 Check your program details before starting so you can get a better idea of what your specific program will entail.

 A: In this rankings list, the tuition for the programs range from $15,000-$23,000 per year (out of state tuition).
-You could potentially find a cheaper online doctorate program, but you’ll want to make sure it fits within your criteria and holds accreditation from a reputable institution.
+However, with Northwestern State University of Louisiana offering in-state tuition to online learners, you could pay much less.
+Also, you could potentially find a cheaper online doctorate program, but you’ll want to make sure it fits within your criteria and holds accreditation from a reputable institution.
 However, some schools go all the way up to $40,000 per year.

 Q: How can I pay for my cheap online doctorate degree in Training and Development?